Harmonics and Harmonic Frequency in AC Circuits

 Where,

-v and i is instantaneous value of the waveform
+v and i are the instantaneous values of the waveform

 Vm, Im is the maximum value of the waveform